Anthropocene Defaunation: From Endangered Species to Mass Extinction

 Endangered Species and More

-“We tend to think about extinction as loss of a species from the face of Earth, and that’s very important, but there’s a loss of critical ecosystem functioning in which animals play a central role that we need to pay attention to as well,” explained Rodolfo Dirzo, lead author of the study.
+“We tend to think about extinction as loss of a species from the face of Earth.
+And that’s very important.
+But there’s a loss of critical ecosystem functioning in which animals play a central role that we need to pay attention to as well.”
+So said Rodolfo Dirzo, lead author of the study.

-“Ironically, we have long considered that defaunation is a cryptic phenomenon, but I think we will end up with a situation that is non-cryptic because of the increasingly obvious consequences to the planet and to human wellbeing.”
+“Ironically, we have long considered that defaunation is a cryptic phenomenon.
+I think we will end up with a situation that is non-cryptic.
+Because of the increasingly obvious consequences to the planet and to human wellbeing.”

 They also reported that “animals such as gibbons, orangutans and various types of foxes, bears and rhinoceroses have been steadily disappearing from large, protected areas of land around the world.